DavidMercier/TriDiMap/doc/pdf_cdf.rst

 .. include:: includes.rst

-For statistical analysis of the mechanical property values distribution, it is possible to use histograms or to use a cumulative distribution.
+For statistical nanoindentation (SNI) results [#Tuinukuafe_2022]_ or for statistical analysis of the mechanical property values distribution, it is possible to use histograms or to use a cumulative distribution.
+According to Tuinukuafe et al., SNI may be ineffective for measuring the mechanical properties of individual phases in a microstructure if they are not prolific enough to exhibit a continuous indent response [#Tuinukuafe_2022]_.

 Probability density function (PDF)
 ############################################